berkes/mobile/README.md

 Redirection higher up in the Drupal bootstrap.
 Right now 90% or more of the application is loaded and executed before a redirect; causing massive, unnessecary overhead.

+Since the protocol is hardcoded into the url-setting, you cannot dynamically switch to and from https.
+Dynamically redirecting to and from https might also conflict with other modules made for this purpose.
+We should make a detection of http versus https and redirect the user to the same protocol he or she is already on.

+# Known issues
+Drupal [does not allow wap:// or mobile://](http://api.drupal.org/api/drupal/includes!common.inc/function/drupal_strip_dangerous_protocols/7) protocol, only a subset of undocumented protocols.
+You cannot redirect to these kind of URLS.

+This module will not work together with modules that do redirections (such as mobile tools, domain-access, securepages), nor with themes that handle mobile detection (and redirects) themselves.
+If you run into conflicts, just remove the other module :).